 Creating a Line of Gift Baskets Customers Buy

-Before you begin to make gift baskets, you either have lots of items already in your product line or need to choose an assortment for designing.
-That decision is made easier if you ensure that the initial project fits within your business.
+Before you begin making gift baskets, you either have lots of items already in your product line (another article helps you with selections), or you need to choose an assortment for designing.

 - What signs lead you to believe that gift baskets will be profitable?